michaelcd/ActiveRecordLite/README.md

 #ActiveRecord Lite

-ActiveRecord Lite is an ORM meant to duplicate the core functions of Ruby on Rails' ActiveRecord.
+An ORM built to duplicate the methods of Ruby on Rails' ActiveRecord.
 It uses metaprogramming techniques to add many SQL database methods into Ruby objects.